Zindrath/Squidle-API/README.md

-# Squidle+ API Minimal Example
+# Squidle+ API Extended Example

-This repository provides a minimal working example of interfacing with the outdated **Squidle+ API** to retrieve image annotations using Python.
-It demonstrates querying a public dataset, handling pagination, and printing labelled data.
+This repository provides an updated working example of interfacing with the **Squidle+ API** to retrieve both image annotations and associated media.
+It demonstrates filtering by label schemes, downloading annotations in bulk, and saving both annotations and images locally.

 ---

 ## 🔧 What It Does

 - Connects to the Squidle+ API using an API key
+- Filters annotation sets by a chosen **label scheme** (e.g., Catami 1.4 extended)
-- Retrieves annotations for a chosen dataset
+- Retrieves all annotations from matching public and finalised sets, handling pagination
-- Handles paginated responses
-- Outputs raw label data
+- Saves annotations to a CSV file (including media ID, lineage, label, and point coordinates)
+- Fetches all associated media for each annotation set
+- Downloads media images and stores them in a local folder

 ---